qiboteam/dashboards/README.md

 ``` bash
 docker run --rm -it -v dashboards_grafana_data:/grafana/grafana -v ${PWD}:/dmc alpine tar -xvf /dmc/templates/{file name}.tar.gz -C /grafana
 ```
+WARNING: This will delete the previous grafana setup, it is recommended to backup your current template with the following command if you are not starting fresh.

 If you wish to backup and preserve your grafana setup, you can create a tar file using the following command:
 ``` bash